chenchan09/code-test-react/README.md

 - Feel free to show off more of your skillset.
 You can use state management libraries, react-router and other libraries that you are comfortable using.
 - You can add different transitions.

+##### Applicant
+I wasn't able to finish the code on time due to compatibility issue.